rocket-pool/RPIPs/RPIPs/RPIP-72.md

     - Use remaining capital to pay off `debt`, while the megapool has any
     - Hold remaining capital as unclaimed node operator funds
       - If called by the node operator, remaining capital SHOULD claim all unclaimed node operator funds
-    - Be callable exclusively by the node operator starting at `withdrawable_epoch` and for `user.distribute.window.length` thereafter (initialized to 7 days).
+    - Be callable exclusively by the node operator starting at `withdrawable_epoch` and for `user.distribute.window.length` thereafter.
 After that exclusive period, this function SHALL be permissionless.
 ```

 ## Rationale